RobbieLD/github-portfolio/README.md

 - npm

 ### sections
+These are the main sections of the whole site.
+As with the interests sections above they consist of several properties.
+Each section has a `title` which is these large text at the top.
+They also have a class which again comes from [bulma heros](https://bulma.io/documentation/layout/hero/).
+Finally they have an array of repos names.
+These are the names of the GitHub repositories in your GitHub profile you'd like displayed in the section.

+#### repository demo url
+You might notice that some of the repositories in a section have a small red icon next to them.
+This automatically renders if that GitHub repository has a url defined in the website field in the repo settings.

 ### externalRepositories
 A string array of repositories outside the account specified by `githubUser` in the form `{username}/{repositoryName}`.